Emergency Financial Assistance (EFA)

 |Emergency Assistance – Food||Per visit|

-Health Resources & Services Administration (HRSA) Description:
+Health Resources and Services Administration (HRSA) Description:

 Emergency Financial Assistance (EFA) provides limited one-time or short-term payments to assist a HRSA Ryan White HIV/AIDS Program (RWHAP) client with an urgent need for essential items or services necessary to improve health outcomes, including: utilities, housing, food (including groceries and food vouchers), transportation, medication not covered by an AIDS Drug Assistance Program (ADAP) or AIDS Pharmaceutical Assistance Program (LPAP), or another HRSA RWHAP-allowable cost needed to improve health outcomes.
 Emergency financial assistance must occur as a direct payment to an agency or through a voucher program.